KrishanSurela/SQL/README.md

 LIKE '%or%';
 ```

--   Specific Position: The _ wildcard represents a single character.
+-   Specific Position-> The _ wildcard represents a single character.
 It can be any character or number, but each _ represents one, and only one, character.
 For example, to return all user from a name column that starts with ‘P’ followed by one wildcard character, then ‘am’ and then two wildcard characters

 ```sql
 SELECT * FROM user